f1729/jibril/README.md

-> Jibril CLI helps you to improve your memory about a word and it concept.
-Jibril was construct with a technique for improve you long-term memory.
+> Jibril CLI helps you to improve your memory about a word and their concept.
+Jibril was constructed with a technique to improve you long-term memory.

 ## How works?

-- Open your terminal and tell:
+- Open your terminal and put:
   `$ jibril --add`

-- You add a word, and then the concept of this word.
+- You can add a word and then the concept of this word.

 - This word will have 4 phases:
-  - In the first phase the word will asked daily, if you respond correctly it pass to phase 2.
+  - In the first phase the word will be asked daily, if you respond correctly it will pass to phase 2.
-  - In the second phase the word will asked weekly, if you respond correctly it pass to phase 3.
+  - In the second phase the word will be asked weekly, if you respond correctly it will pass to phase 3.
-  - In the thrid phase the word will asked each 3 weeks, if you respond correctly it pass to pase 4.
+  - In the thrid phase the word will be asked each 3 weeks, if you respond correctly it will pass to pase 4.

-- If you respond incorrectly some word, it pass to phase 1.
+- If you respond incorrectly some word in any of this phases, it will return to phase 1.

 ## Install